tony-blake/MD-Simulation/Docking/README.md

 UPDATE: 01/01/25
 ================

-Alternative procedure for docking can be found here https://sbcb.bioch.ox.ac.uk/users/greg/teaching/docking-2012.html
+Alternative procedure for docking can be found here https://sbcb.bioch.ox.ac.uk/users/greg/teaching/docking-2012.html Have also uploaded alternative procedure as a pdf "introduction to in-sillico docking"